Mariners Sunday mailbag: Could Seattle set a record-low attendance mark this week?

 Technically, the Mariners acquired Shed Long from the Yankees.
 He was traded from the Reds to New York, and the Mariners sent outfielder Josh Stowers to the Yankees to get Long.
 So he was a Yankees prospect for a few minutes.
 But that’s probably not what you meant.

-It’s unfair to lump Justus Sheffield into this since he’s only 23-year-old.
+It’s unfair to lump Justus Sheffield into this since he’s only a 23-year-old that seems to have been rushed in his development.
 There’s still plenty of time to reach his potential.
 The left-handed pitcher he was traded for, James Paxton, also developed at a slower rate than most people expected.
 But once he figured out some simple mechanical issues, including his proper arm slot, everything clicked for him.
 That moment can still happen for Sheffield.

 Obviously, the Jesus Montero for Michael Pineda trade is part of this question.
 That was a huge miss.
 The first time I saw Montero in person, I was stunned at how nonathletic he appeared, how bad he was at catcher and how entitled he seemed.
 I will give him credit for losing all that weight and trying to rebuild himself in the organization’s eyes after attacking a scout in the stands.
 But that was a huge miss in a trade considering they were giving up Pineda at peak value.
 To be fair, Pineda never replicated his All-Star season as a rookie and has dealt with a multitude of injury issues.